-In website operation, we often need to display some content that includes mathematical formulas or complex flowcharts, which not only ensures the accuracy of information transmission but also greatly enhances the professionalism and readability of the article.The CMS knows this need, for this reason, it has built-in support for Markdown editors, and combined with external libraries, allowing us to easily present these professional contents in articles.
+In website operations, we often need to display some content that includes mathematical formulas or complex flowcharts, which not only makes information delivery more accurate, but also greatly enhances the professionalism and readability of the article.AnQi CMS understands this need, for this reason it has built-in support for Markdown editors, and combined with external libraries, allows us to easily present these professional contents in articles.

-To use the Markdown editor to write content, you first need to make sure that the Markdown editor is enabled in the AnQiCMS backend.This can usually be found in the corresponding option in the 'Content Settings' under 'Global Settings'.After enabling it, you can choose Markdown mode while editing article content, and enjoy its concise and efficient writing experience.
+To write content using the Markdown editor, first make sure that the Markdown editor is enabled in the AnQiCMS backend.This is usually found in the 'Content Settings' under 'Global Settings'.After enabling it, you can choose the Markdown mode when editing article content, and enjoy its concise and efficient writing experience.

 After enabling the Markdown editor, we can directly insert mathematical formulas and flowcharts into the article content.

 For mathematical formulas, we usually use LaTeX syntax to write them and enclose them with specific symbols.
-For example, inline formulas can be used$ E=mc^2 $This method will be displayed side by side with other content in the text.
-For complex formulas, if you want them to be displayed as a separate paragraph centered, you can place them on a separate line and enclose them with double dollar signs, like this:
+For example, in-line formulas can be used$ E=mc^2 $This style will be displayed side by side with other content in the text.
+For complex formulas, if you want them to be displayed independently and centered in a separate paragraph, you can place them on an independent line and enclose them with double dollar signs, like this:

 $$